exist2021/tft/content/pages/Review of Lex Page, the revolutionary AI-assisted writing app.md

 date: 2022-12-21
 lastMod: 2022-12-21
 ---
 [Lex.Page](https://lex.page/) is google docs on steroids.
 Will it make note-taking defunct?
-Read more.

 Lex uses GPT3 to generate texts when you hit the “command + enter” or the plus sign (+) three times in a row at the end of a sentence.

 Every concept you want to know is available at the click of a button and gets inserted into your document; not only that, it writes text like a human who seems subjective without sounding opinionated.